evanhearne/better_tfi/README.md

 BetterTFI is an open source alternative dedicated to meeting the needs of the people of Ireland for an application to navigate public transport.
 Its main aims, from survey results, is to have minimal and easy to use features that allow the app to be performant when the user needs to navigate public transportation.

-The app works by using Flutter, a cross-platform application development framework, and Go.
+The app works by using Flutter, a cross-platform application development framework, PostgreSQL, and Go.

 Flutter is an open-source cross-platform development tool being used within this project to create the application itself.

+PostgreSQL is an open-source SQL database which is being used to parse GTFS data.
+The data is quite large (500+ MB CSVs) so a database is required to effectively parse and retrieve data.

 Go is a programming language which is being used for the backend component of the application.